Roman Lucentum, Arab Medina Laqant

 In the list below for what to see and do in Alicante I have also included some of the nearby villages which personally, are a must do should you be staying for longer than 2 days.
 As many people do and stay 1 or 2 weeks on holidays, it is something they all include in their plans and they clearly do well.
 Those places are very easy to reach, in short time and very cost efficient public transportation.
 Of course there are many more villages not along the coast precisely but towards the interior, very historical with strong Moorish influence and architecture, and even that I have been in pretty much all of them over the many years holidaying here, I could write and write on each of them which is not the appropriate case now.
 The list below concentrates mostly on the must visit coastal villages.

-In the night, all the area around the old town and City Hall is thriving with terraces, bars and discos, yet during the day most of it remains closed.
+In the night, all the areas around the old town and City Hall and harbor are thriving with terraces, bars and discos, yet during the day most of it remains closed.
 After all, people enjoys the day at the beaches, and go out later in the evening and night when temperatures drop.

 For more information about Alicante check Wikipedia and Wikitravel sites.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.